bu-rcs/PkgAutoTest/Notes.md

 # Notes from the project meetings

+## February 27, 2024
+1. TODO from last time:
+*  (brian) find_qsub.py takes an argument to check all /share/pkg.8 modules/   (not done yet)
+*  newpkg is now 0.2.0
+2. Question from Katia:
+Could you clarify how the “automatic testing” is going to do its task?
+Say, I have a regular case: the test directory contains:
+-	test.qsub
+-	input_file
+-	output_expected_file

+Where will this test run?
+Is it going to submitted from its original directory?
+In this case it will most likely fail due to permissions.
+Is it going to be copied to $TMPDIR?
+In this case those tests that copy their files to $TMDIR might fail.
+Is it going to be copied somewhere else?

+* Nextflow runs test.qsub from its own directory, i.e. like: `(pwd is /path/to/nextflow) qsub /share/pkg.8/xyz/1.0/test/test.qsub`  The documentation says to accommodate that (`cp $SCC_XYZ_DIR/../test/input.txt $TMPDIR`).
+Dennis says Nextflow can be configured to copy the test directory to the Nextflow hash'd working directory so test.qsub gets executed locally.
+This makes any older test.qsub that expect to read from its own directory work.

+3. (brian) Unpublish older newpkg?
+There's no reason to ever use the old ones.
+They're still runnable directly from their /share/pkg.X directories if needed.
+Consensus - yes.
+Done.
+4. (dennis) newpkg should be more structured and controlled in its releases.
+* notes in the newpkg github should be added for releases and announcements made to the Apps team & interns when a new version is released.
+5. (dennis) Potential new reporting approach. https://github.com/bu-rcs/PkgAutoTest/pull/10
+* Looks great!
+The new csv file is very customizable to hold the metrics from each test.qsub.
+* Brian requests 3 new columns:   host that ran the test ($HOSTNAME), elapsed time for the test, and OS version.
+  OS version needs to be OS-agnostic (i.e. what if we test on Debian?) https://www.redswitches.com/blog/check-linux-version/
+6. TODO:
+* (brian) find_qsub.py takes an argument to check all /share/pkg.8 modules
+* (dennis) set up Nextflow to copy test dirs to Nextflow hash'd working directory.
+* (brian) Email Mike and Aaron about the `rcstest` account with its `rcstest` project.

 ## February 6, 2024
 1. TO from last meeting:
 * (brian) find_qsub.py - updated CSV output (done)